-This course aims at offering an overview of the economic development from the Modern Age to the 21st century from a comparative perspective by focusing on the factors responsible for modern growth.
-Economists study the patterns and look for similarly events and verify if they support a specific theory.
-Economic history forces students to add to the technical rigor of their knowledge an extra dimension of rigor: verifying whether the model they are studying fit the facts or not.
+This course aims at offering an overview of the economic growth and development from the Early Modern Age to the 21st century in a comparative perspective by focusing on the strategic factors responsible for modern growth.

 In this course, the long term European and international economic development is studied.
 The course traces the main transformations of the international economy, focusing on some significant issues, such as population, agriculture, international commerce, manufacturing and finance.